domRiddle/ASF/IPC.md

 To start IPC, you must enable `IPC` **[global configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)**.
 Refer to **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** for more info.

-If parameter was passed correctly, you should notice that IPC service is active:
+If configuration was set correctly, you should notice that IPC service is active:

 ```
 INFO|ASF|StartServer() Starting IPC server on http://127.0.0.1:1242/...
 INFO|ASF|StartServer() IPC server ready!